lisaong/adl/SMDL/README.md

 * Debugging a Flask app: https://youtu.be/ahlBohYUMq4

 ## Modules
+Each module contains lessons to cover the building blocks, under the `lessons` folder.
+After going through the lessons, you can then apply the building blocks to train the model in the `train` folder, and call the trained model from a flask application in the `app` folder.
+Refer to the README.md files in each day's lessons.

 * Day 1: Sentiment Classification: https://github.com/lisaong/adl/tree/master/SMDL/Day1
 * Day 2: Chat Reply Generation: https://github.com/lisaong/adl/tree/master/SMDL/Day2
 * Day 3: Neural Machine Translation: https://github.com/lisaong/adl/tree/master/SMDL/Day3